jatkin-wasti/python_SQL_movies/README.md

 # Creating our class which will store all of the functionality
 class Movies:
 ```
-- Creating a method that establishes a connection to the database and returns a cursor that we'll use to execute our
+- We'll create a method that establishes a connection to the database and returns a cursor that we'll use to execute our
  SQL statements later on
 ```
     # Method to connect to our database